 - People who don’t like to regularly maintain their vehicles

 Because there’s not much between you and open road in a soft top, noise levels can be quite intense.
 On longer trips the extra noise can be distracting and wear on the driver’s nerves.
 As tops age, they can also stretch a bit and begin to flap around in the wind as the car is moving if they aren’t properly maintained.
-The tradeoff is that soft tops are light and easy to operate, and in many cases cost less than convertibles with hard tops.
+The tradeoff is that soft tops are light and easy to operate, and in many cases cost less than used convertibles with hard tops.

 Though they’ve been around for 100 years, many people don’t think about retractable hard tops when they envision a convertible.
 Usually composed of multiple sections, hard tops operate by folding away into the trunk area.
 Cars with retractable hard tops generally resist weather better than their soft-topped counterparts, which makes them more suited for people that live in areas that see varied weather conditions.
 Hard top cars also more closely resemble non-convertible cars, because modern roof panels have become very hard to discern from a regular car.